 - The Script, Shotlist and Schedule

-Pre-production involves all of the steps we take before we actually film your video.
+Pre-production encompasses all the steps we take before filming your video.
 We start with Concept Development, or identifying the type of video we’ll be creating for you.
 This can vary from documentary video to training video or face-to-camera addresses.
-We also answer questions like, “Will it contain animation?”, and “What will the tone and style of the video be?”
+We also answer questions like, “Will it contain animation?” and “What will the tone and style of the video be?”

-How we decide on the Concept is by analysing your goals and the needs of your audience.
+We decide on the concept by analysing your goals and the needs of your audience.
 What is the most critical challenge that your target market is facing?
 What style of video will they best resonate with?
 And what will drive them to take action?

 Don’t worry.
 This is not something you need to work out alone.
-My role is to work with you to develop the best concept for your video.
+My role is to collaborate with you to develop the most effective concept for your video.
 Over the years, I’ve developed a pretty good system for this.

 Create a Script

-Now that we’ve got the Concept nailed, the next step is to create a script.
-The format of the script can vary, from an exact word-for-word document for something like a dramatised video, to a more general description for a documentary.
+Now that we’ve nailed the concept, the next step is to create a script.
+The format of the script can vary, from an exact word-for-word document for a dramatised video to a more general description for a documentary.
 Importantly, we now have a clear plan, like an architect’s blueprint of a house.

-We’re now getting close to filming time, and to prepare, we create a schedule and shot list.
+We’re now approaching filming time, and to prepare, we create a schedule and shot list.

 Schedule & Shotlist